All Episodes

 They have to lie.

-And here they are with numerous officials, private email servers making the case in court.
+And here they are with numerous officials, private email servers, making the case in court.

 Private email.

-Freedom of information act has no purview there.
+Freedom of Information Act has no purview there.

-And the judge said if a department head can deprive the citizens of their right to know what his department's up to by the simple expedient of maintaining his departmental emails on an account in another domain, that purpose is hardly served, Zentel wrote.
+And the judge said if a department head can deprive the citizens of their right to know what his department's up to by the simple expedient of maintaining his departmental emails on an account in another domain, that purpose is hardly served, Sentel wrote.

 It would make as much sense to say that the department head could deprive requesters of hard copy documents by leaving them in a file at his daughter's house and then claiming that they're under her control, which is a brilliant point.